 Glenn “Big Dog” Robinson Tribute

-Glenn Robinson was not only one of the best scorers in NCAA history but hands down the best player in the country and unanimous #1 pick of the 1994 NBA draft, which included future co-rookies of the year Jason Kidd & Grant Hill.
-It might sound like a disappointment that the #1 pick was beat out by 2 other first year players for the top rookie honor but many people credited the media hype around Hill & Kidd and the negative criticism that came with The Big Dog and his very big contract for some of the votes.
-Rumored to be a $100 million deal before ending up at $68 million over 10 years, Glen Robinson signed the biggest rookie contract in NBA history during a nasty holdout that had Stern and the NBA worried.
+Glenn Robinson was not only one of the best scorers in NCAA history, he was hands down the best player in the country and unanimous No. 1 pick of the 1994 NBA draft, which included future co-Rookies of the Year Jason Kidd & Grant Hill.
+It might sound like a disappointment that the first pick was beat out by two other first-year players for the top rookie honor but many people credited the media hype around Hill & Kidd and the negative criticism that came with The Big Dog and him signing the biggest rookie contract in NBA history (rumored to be a $100 million deal before ending up at $68 million over 10 years, Glen Robinson signed the biggest rookie contract in NBA history during a nasty holdout that had Stern and the NBA worried.

-Despite rookie of month awards, a rookie high of 22 points per game and solid stats, season after season, many hoop fans ignored the player that many felt was Melo before Melo and instead flocked to the high flying game of Hill, the passing of (J)Ason Kidd (1/3 of the The Three Js that fought over Toni Braxton) and other young future stars.
+Despite Rookie of the Month awards, a rookie-high of 22 points per game and solid stats, season after season, many hoop fans ignored the player that many felt was Melo before Melo and instead flocked to the high-flying game of Hill, the passing of (J)Ason Kidd (1/3 of the The Three Js that fought over Toni Braxton) and other young future stars.

 One organization that didn’t ignore the young Buck was the USA committee when they selected Glenn to represent Dream Team 3 aka “The Redeem Team” in the 1996 Olympics.
 Unfortunately for Robinson, injuries prevented him from competing and winning a gold medal with young guns like Grant Hill and Penny Hardaway.
 He did return to the Bucks and eventually became a two-time All-Star in Milwaukee.